sharetribe/flex-docs/src/docs/operator-guides/how-to-edit-pages/index.md

 - Features: Text and media are displayed side by side in alternating order

-You can see examples of each section template in our [Section templates article](https://www.sharetribe.com/docs/operator-guides/section-templates/)
+You can see examples of each Section template in our [Section templates article](https://www.sharetribe.com/docs/operator-guides/section-templates/)

 _Tip:_ The template can be modified later on, so don’t worry too much about it when testing,

-**Important:** if you don’t select a section template, you will not be able to save your landing page.
+**Important:** if you don’t select a Section template, you will not be able to save your landing page.

-### Add text content (Optional)
+### Add title and/or description (Optional)

 You can add the title and description you want your users to see.
-The title will be displayed in bigger font at the top of the section.
+The title will be displayed in bigger font at the top of the Section.
 How big is determined by your title header level.
 H1 is bigger than H2.
 The title size also determines the HTML level header indexed by search engines.
-You can use the title to explain the content of the section or define a larger text that you want to highlight.
+You can use the title to explain the content of the Section or define a larger text that you want to highlight.

+_Tip:_ For SEO reasons, every page should only have a single H1 title.

-The description refers to the subtitle of the section.
-It can be used as a short or long description for the section.
+The description refers to the subtitle of the Section.
+It can be used as a short or long description for the Section.
 These texts are optional.

 ![Carousel image with title and description example](/title-and-description.png 'Title and description example')